-Federal Work Study (FWS) is a federally funded, need-based employment program.
+Federal Work-Study (FWS) is a federally funded, need-based employment program.
 Eligible students may earn funds by working part-time with approved FWS employers.
-Students are awarded FWS based on financial need, availability of FWS funds, and job availability.
+Students are offered FWS based on financial need, availability of FWS funds, and job availability.
 Employing departments, and the state and federal governments share in the payment of student wages.

 - These are funds that students earn as they work in part-time work-study positions.

-- These funds do not pay directly to students’ semester bills but can help with indirect costs.
+- Work-study does not pay directly to students’ semester bills but can help with indirect costs.

-- The rate of pay for Federal Work-Study is at least minimum wage.
+- The rate of pay is at least minimum wage.

 - Students cannot work more than twenty hours per week.

-- After you accept the award, you will receive information through your MIX email on how to apply for jobs.
+- After you accept the offer, you will receive information through your MIX email on how to apply for jobs.

-- If you are not a Federal Work-Study recipient, learn about other part-time employment opportunities on and off campus at studentemployment.wvu.edu.
+- If you are not a work-study recipient, learn about other part-time employment opportunities on and off campus at studentemployment.wvu.edu.

 How Do You Become Eligible?